 I think he looked at three or maybe four, and they all said, you know, yes.

-He goes, All right, yeah, I think we'll do that.
+He goes, all right, yeah, I think we'll do that.

-Now, did you see that moment where where you watched him take a public comment and turn it into a policy?
+Now, did you see that moment where you watched him take a public comment and turn it into a policy?

 Because it was two words, two words.